 No

 Felker's Falls Conservation Area is open from sunrise to sunset daily.
-Plan your visit accordingly to ensure you complete your hike before closing time.
-Check with the conservation area for any seasonal variations or special closures.
+Plan your visit accordingly to ensure you have adequate daylight for your hike and can exit the area before dark.

 Didn't find your answer?